SnapSafe/Docs/src/content/docs/authentication.md

 ```

 > [!NOTE]
-> For a very thorough tutorial on create a Google OAuth app, click [here](https://www.balbooa.com/help/gridbox-documentation/integrations/other/google-client-id)
+> For a very thorough tutorial on creating a Google OAuth app, click [here](https://www.balbooa.com/help/gridbox-documentation/integrations/other/google-client-id)